A conference about paper that really wants to be a village fete.

 Who is this for?

-Past events have featured speakers that talk about archiving, e-paper, volvelles, method cards, sustainable book printing, magazines, logbooks, handwriting, architectural drawings, maps, drawing, newspaper, paper prototyping, collage and card.
-So if these topics resonate with you’ll probably have a good time.
+Past events have covered archiving, e-paper, volvelles, method cards, sustainable book printing, magazines, logbooks, handwriting, architectural drawings, maps, drawing, newspapers, paper prototyping, collage and card.
+So if these topics resonate with, you’ll probably have a good time.

 What’s included?